karjamatti/Copula-GARCH/README.md

 ## SPECIFYING PARAMETERS IN THE SCRIPT

-The most likely cause for adjusting parameters in the script is in case the user wants to provide his/her own return data.
+The most likely cause for adjusting parameters in the script is in case the user wants to provide their own return data.
 In this case, the number of return indices in the adjusted data file should be specified, so that the user interface recognizes which asset classes the indices belong to.

 Also, the number of simulated variates can be changed by adjusting the parameters at the beginning of the script.